zeromq/zyre/bindings/jni/README.md

     gradle build jar
     gradle test

-If you don't like to install gradle beforehand just use the gradle wrapper
+If you don't like to install gradle beforehand just use the gradle wrapper.

     ./gradlew build jar
     ./gradlew test